From 1 February 2024, Bury Council is responsible for managing and maintaining all council homes previously supported by Six Town Housing.

-Six Town Housing is an Arms Length Management Organization (ALMO) with responsibility for managing, maintaining and improving Bury Council’s housing stock.
+Six Town Housing is an Arm’s Length Management Organisation (ALMO) with responsibility for managing, maintaining and improving Bury Council’s housing stock.
 We also have freeholder responsibility for over 300 properties sold under leaseholder sales and a range of other Council assets, including garages, shops and a number of community facilities.
-We own 103 of our own properties and we manage 34 properties on behalf of another housing provider.

 The structure of Six Town Housing is designed to meet these objectives.
 We are structured into three directorates

-As an employer with 250 employees we are required by law to publish an annual gender pay gap report showing the pay gap between male and female employees.
+Employers with 250 employees or more are required by law to publish an annual gender pay gap report showing the pay gap between male and female employees.

 Six Town Housing has a pay and grading system in which each role is subject to a Job Evaluation Scheme ensuring equal pay for work of equal value.
 Grades vary according to the level of responsibility that staff have and cover a range of administrative, trade, technical, professional and managerial roles.